The Kawai KDP120 digital piano is the latest addition to the modestly priced KDP series and the successor to the immensely popular KDP110.

 On the left side of the keyboard, there are functional buttons.
 To access the different functions, you should press and hold a functional button, then press a corresponding key on the keyboard.

 For example, if you want to select the Concert Grand piano sound, you press and hold the Sound Select button and press the A0 key simultaneously.
-For more details on how the use the left-side panel buttons, refer to the User’s Manual.
+For more details on how to use the left-side panel buttons, refer to the User’s Manual.

 Another option to control your instrument’s settings and operations is using the free Kawai RianoRemote mobile app.